 In 2020-2021, Caitlin served as a co-instructor for the UCLA School of Law Ninth Circuit Appellate Advocacy Prisoner’s Rights Clinic, supervising students in the representation of prisoners with civil rights cases before the Ninth Circuit.
 She is also a member of the Amicus Committee of the National Police Accountability Project.

-Ms. Weisberg received her J.D. from Stanford Law School in 2008, where she served as an editor-in-chief of the Stanford Law & Policy Review and as an editor for the Stanford Law Review.
-During law school, Ms. Weisberg participated in the launch of Stanford’s Three Strikes Project, clerking for the Defender Association of Philadelphia, representing indigent criminal defendants charged with misdemeanors and felonies.
+Before joining the firm, Ms. Weisberg worked for Bredhoff & Kaiser, PLLC, a labor law firm in Washington, D.C., and clerked for the Honorable Jan E. DuBois of the United States District Court for the Eastern District of Pennsylvania.
+She received her J.D. from Stanford Law School in 2008, where she served as an editor-in-chief of the Stanford Law & Policy Review and as an editor for the Stanford Law Review.
+During and after law school, Ms. Weisberg has been active in various organizations devoted to protecting and advancing the rights of individuals in the criminal justice system, including participating in the launch of Stanford’s Three Strikes Project, clerking for the Defender Association of Philadelphia, and volunteering with the A New Way of Life Reentry Project.
 Ms. Weisberg earned her B.A. in Sociology and Art History from Wellesley College in 2003.

 Ms. Weisberg is admitted to practice in all California state courts, the U.S. District Court for the Central District of California, the U.S. District Court for the Eastern District of California, and the Ninth Circuit Court of Appeals.